ML-ARIS: Multilayer Underwater Acoustic Reconfigurable Intelligent Surface with High-Resolution Reflection Control

 Our field experiments have confirmed the potential of UA-RIS to enhance the range and data rate of underwater acoustic communications~\cite{luo2024experimental}.
 Nevertheless, transitioning UA-RIS from theory concepts to practical application still needs to overcome a series of unique challenges: \begin{adjustwidth}{-0.71cm}{0cm} \begin{description} \itemsep 0.07cm \item[a)] \textbf{Varying impedance of acoustic reflector:} The impedance of piezoelectric materials like lead zirconate titanate (PZT) varies with frequency, water depth, temperature, and acoustic wave angle, unlike RF reflectors, which depend only on frequency.
 Therefore, the matching circuit for acoustic reflectors must be electronically reconfigurable to adapt to these environmental changes. \item[b)] \textbf{Low frequency of acoustic signal:} Acoustic signals in underwater communication are typically below 100\,kHz, challenging traditional phase-shifting methods that use varactors, which don't provide enough capacitance variation.
 This necessitates developing new phase-shifting mechanisms for UA-RIS to effectively control wave reflection. \item[c)] \textbf{Size and weight constraint:} Unlike RF-RIS, which can accommodate thousands of reflection unit cells on a printed circuit board (PCB), acoustic reflectors need to be larger and heavier to resonate with mechanical waves at low frequencies.
 This constraint significantly reduces the number of reflecting units in UA-RIS, requiring innovative designs to maximize directional gain with fewer units. \end{description} \end{adjustwidth} To address these challenges, we introduce a multilayered acoustic reconfigurable intelligent surface (ML-ARIS) featuring a stacked architecture to enable flexible acoustic reflection.
 In ML-ARIS, the reflector comprises multiple stacked PZT disks, each with independently adjustable load impedance via a control circuit.
 This design increases the flexibility in generating reflected signals with desired amplitudes and orthogonal phases.
-By programming the control circuit, the superposed wave from each reflector can have any desired phase and amplitude.
-Consequently, ML-ARIS can execute passive in-phase and quadrature (IQ) modulation on a single acoustic reflector, enabling precise beam steering and significantly boosting wave intensity toward targeted areas.
+By programming the control circuit, the superposed wave from each reflector can achieve a wide and continuously tunable range of phase and amplitude values, subject to the physical and circuit constraints of the multilayer reflector.
+Consequently, ML-ARIS can execute passive synthetic reflection on a single acoustic reflector, enabling precise beam steering and significantly boosting wave intensity toward targeted areas.